 From either direction on I-5, take the NE 45th St. exit (#169).
 Head east on NE 45th through the University District and down the viaduct; turn left at the light and follow the "STP Parking" signs past the golf range on your right.
 Turn right on Mary Gates Way, go one block to Clark Road and take another right.
 Follow this straight into the E-1 parking lot.
 Once in the lot signs will direct you to either the drop-off area or the overnight parking area.
 If you are just dropping off a rider, there is no parking fee.

 Just a few extra miles?
 No problem!
 The UW is off of the Burke-Gilman Trail.
 You can get to the Burke from North/South/East or West.
 Exit the trail near the light rail station for an easy crossing of Montlake Blvd.

-On July 16, Link light rail will run every 15 minutes between 5-7:30 a.m.
+On July 14th, Link light rail will run every 15 minutes between 5-7:30 a.m.
 Bicyclists are welcome to bring their bicycles onto Link trains to get to the STP start line at Husky Stadium.
-A maximum of four bicycles are allowed on each car.
+A maximum of four bicycles is allowed on each car.
 More details can be found here.

 Questions?
 Email [email protected].

 Pre-event parking on Friday night